taskmgr/px4_user_guide/de/flight_modes/offboard.md

         The values are:
         * 292: Gliding setpoint.
-          This onfigures TECS to prioritize airspeed in order to make the vehicle glide.
+          This configures TECS to prioritize airspeed in order to make the vehicle glide.
           It is equivalent to setting `type_mask` as `POSITION_TARGET_TYPEMASK_Z_IGNORE`, `POSITION_TARGET_TYPEMASK_VZ_IGNORE`, `POSITION_TARGET_TYPEMASK_AZ_IGNORE`.
         * 4096: Takeoff setpoint.
         * 8192: Land setpoint.